ErikFos/build_workshop/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

 4. In the **Create a Business Process** dialog box, do the following:

     - Enter a **Project Name** that starts with `Sales Orders Management`.
-In workshops, we recommend using the user initials, something like this: `Sales Orders Management - Aksel`.
+In workshops, we recommend using the user initials, something like this: `Sales Orders Management - Aksel rules`.

         >Tip: Always use a name that would help users distinguish your workspace from others.

-    - Enter a **Short Description**: Sales Orders Management Project.
+    - Enter a **Short Description**: Sales Orders Management Project - Aksel.

          ![Project information](004.png)